-We wish to particularly and publicly thank the following individuals who made donations over $1000.
+We wish to publicly thank some of the many individuals who have made donations to CORE Burlington.
 We do so only after obtaining their permission to publicize their names.
 Please note: we will NEVER publicize a donation amount without first obtaining the donor's permission.
-Some of our donors wish to remain anonymous.

 Marinko & Mira Saric